sisimai/go-sisimai/README.md

         return true, nil
     }

-    // sisi is a pointer to []sis.Facti sisi, nyaan := sisimai.Rise(path, args)
+    // sisi is a pointer to []sis.Fact sisi, nyaan := sisimai.Rise(path, args)
     if len(*sisi) > 0 {
         for _, e := range *sisi {